 A student must demonstrate minimal competency by exposing acceptable quality radiographic surveys.
 Regardless of requirements, the student will take all necessary radiographs based on patient needs.
-Surveys will be graded as either satisfactory or unsatisfactory by Dr. Mendoza or the Second-Year Clinic Coordinator.
-Surveys must be critiqued within 1 week of the survey. (i.e. Survey taken on Tuesday morning = due by the following Monday) Surveys turned in after one week of taking may not be graded for credit.
+Surveys will be graded as either satisfactory or unsatisfactory.
+Surveys must be critiqued within 1 week of the survey. (i.e., Survey taken on Tuesday morning = due by the following Monday).
+Surveys turned in after one week of taking may not be graded for credit.